 In fact, there were two things we could count on during such visits.
-We'd laugh for a couple of hours straight over practically anything, not even recalling most the details later on.
+We'd have a wonderful conversation for a couple of hours, not even recalling most the details later on.
 And if we brought a guest male visitor along, Mrs. Cullinan would try to match one of her daughters to him.
 My friend Mark, the Notre Dame graduate, barely escaped without Mrs. C. setting a date.

 Eventually, the visits wound down, due to moving or work or something else as the logistics turned daunting.
 Mr. Cullinan passed away some years ago, and Mrs. Cullinan eventually moved into an assisted living program as she lost a few miles per hour on her mental fastball.
 But I always sent a holiday letter to her, and made sure she got a copy of one of my books when they came out.
 Son Brendan told me how in her later years, Mrs. Cullinan still got a thrill of seeing my name in the paper.
 In fact, she loved the newspaper - if only because it reminded her of the date every morning.